Creating and saving a chart

 Creating a dataset

-In order to create a chart, first you will be prompted to create a dataset, choosing what data you want to populate your chart with.
+In order to create a chart, you will be prompted to create a dataset, choosing what data you want to populate your chart with.

 SELECT * FROM [dimension name].